elastic/rally/docs/adding_tracks.rst

 Definition
 ----------

-A track is a specification of one ore more benchmarking scenarios with a specific document corpus.
+A track is the specification of one ore more benchmarking scenarios with a specific document corpus.

 .. note::
     Please see the :doc:`track reference </track>` for more information on the structure of a track.

 Example track
 -------------

 Let's create an example track step by step.
 We will call this track "tutorial".
-The track consists of two components: the data set and the actual track specification which describes the workload that Rally should apply.
+The track consists of two components: the data and the actual track specification which describes the workload that Rally should apply.
 We will store everything in the directory ``~/rally-tracks/tutorial`` but you can choose any other location.

 First, we need some data. `Geonames <http://www.geonames.org/>`_ provides geo data under a `creative commons license <http://creativecommons.org/licenses/by/3.0/>`_.
 We will download `allCountries.zip <http://download.geonames.org/export/dump/allCountries.zip>`_ (around 300MB), extract it and inspect ``allCountries.txt``.